akash-network/docs/deploy/chia-on-akash.md

 2. Send 10 ATOM to your new Cosmos wallet address inside Keplr (this address will start with cosmos)
 3. Go to [Osmosis Assets](https://app.osmosis.zone/assets) > next to Cosmos Hub - ATOM click on Deposit.
 This step will deposit ATOM from your Keplr wallet onto the Osmosis platform.
 Press Connect Wallet to connect your Keplr wallet to Osmosis.
 4. Now go back to [Osmosis Homepage](https://app.osmosis.zone/?from=ATOM\&to=AKT) and ensure ATOM > AKT is selected to complete the swap.
 This step swaps your ATOM you deposited onto the Osmosis platform into any other supported coin.
 5. Return to the [Osmosis Assets](https://app.osmosis.zone/assets) page to withdraw your AKT to your Keplr wallet.
 This step withdraws AKT from the Osmosis platform back into your Keplr wallet.
-You can now send AKT to Akashlytics.
+You can now send AKT to Cloudmos.

 Have more questions?
 Find our team in [Discord](https://discord.com/invite/DxftX67) and [Telegram](https://t.me/AkashNW).